-For most small government contractors, with under 200 employees, the purchase and implementation of an expensive and difficult-to-use accounting system is not necessary in order to achieve DCAA compliance.
+For most small and medium-sized government contractors, the purchase and implementation of an expensive and difficult-to-use accounting system is not necessary in order to achieve DCAA compliance.
 An inexpensive and flexible accounting system such as Quickbooks can be easily configured to pass DCAA audits.

 OUR QUICKBOOKS CONFIGURATION SERVICE

 One of the services we provide is a configuration service where we make changes to the set up and structure of your Quickbooks file to make it DCAA compliant.
 We also have many free resources on this site to help you configure your own file.